tai-de/lotide/README.md

 ---

-Functions used to compare two values (primitive values, arrays*, objects*)
+Functions used to compare, returning true or false.

 <!-- eqArrays -->